Magneto: Combining Small and Large Language Models for Schema Matching: LLMs as Rerankers

 \myparagraph{Few-Shot In-Context Learning} By providing a few examples of a task to an LLM, \textit{few-shot learning} can lead to significant improvement in LLM performance~\cite{brown2020language, dong2022survey}.
 This method has been shown effective in various data management tasks, enabling robust performance without the need for extensive fine-tuning \cite{hegselmann2023tabllm, adnevPVLDB2020}.

 In the \emph{One-shot Example} strategy, we provide a single example of the schema matching task, which outputs a ranked list with scores.
-This approach clarifies both the objective of the task and expected output format, as well as establishes a uniform scoring standard, enhancing the comparability of matches across all source and target column pairs.
+This approach clarifies both the objective of the task and expected output format, and establishes a uniform scoring standard, enhancing the comparability of matches across all source and target column pairs.
 Utilizing only one example helps maintain a lightweight prompt structure, crucial for minimizing input and output token counts.
 The number of tokens directly impacts runtime and cost, and it can also influence accuracy~\cite{li-long-prompt@corr2024}.

-\myparagraph{Optimization of Model Cost} For the implementation of \alg, we use \texttt{GPT-4o-mini}, a low-cost LLM, which has shown good performance for our prompts.
-To ensure reliability, we attempt to parse the model's output up to three times.
+\myparagraph{Optimization of Model Cost} To ensure reliability, we attempt to parse the LLM's output up to three times.
 If parsing fails after these attempts, we revert to using the embedding scores as a fallback mechanism.
 During testing, output-related issues were infrequent; however, they occurred more commonly with larger tables and in scenarios lacking a candidate retriever.

 Note that the design of \alg makes it possible to balance accuracy with computational cost.
 Based on operational constraints (or requirements), the number of candidates sent to the reranker can be adjusted.
 The scores for candidates not assessed by the reranker are normalized such that the maximum score aligns with the lowest score received from the reranker.
 Therefore, a complete ranked list can still be returned to the user.